-For nearly four decades, Michael W. Streed has been a leading innovator in the field of forensic facial imaging.
-A timeline of his most significant career achievements may be seen below.
+For nearly forty-years, Michael W. Streed-The SketchCop® has been a leading innovator in the field of forensic facial imaging.
+A timeline outlining his most significant achievements can be found below.

 SketchCop Solutions, Inc. becomes an authorized reseller for XP-Pen Technology

 SketchCop Solutions overhauls and relaunches http://www.SketchCop.com.

 Michael W. Streed attended 40-hour specialized training in Facial Comparison and Identification instructed by Ms. Lora Sims of Ideal Innovations, Incorporated.

 Oversaw the first forensic facial imaging unit in the United States to receive ISO 17020 accreditation as Baltimore Police Department’s Forensic Artist.

 Published Article – “From Click to Capture: Making the Case for Digital Composite Images”, Forensics Magazine.

 Attended the International Association for Identification’s 98th Annual Educational Training Conference, Providence, RI

 Received Forensic Art Certification from the International Association for Identification.